wikiteams/emergent-task-allocation/README.md

 ### Introduction

-This project is an improvment of a simulation described in paper "On the Effectiveness of Emergent Task Allocation of Virtual Programmer Teams" (Jarczyk et.al., 2014), it's results are intended to be presented in a journal on social informatics / computing.
+This project is an improvment of a simulation described in paper _"On the Effectiveness of Emergent Task Allocation of Virtual Programmer Teams"_ (Jarczyk et.al., 2014), it's results are intended to be presented in a journal on social informatics and computing.
 Virtual teams of programmers are a popular form of collaboration both in Open Source, and commercial software projects.
-In OSS (Open Source Software) projects, programmers make their own decision which project to join, and, therefore, the process of task allocation among the project members is emergent.
+In OSS (_Open-source software_) projects, programmers make their own decision which project to join, and, therefore, the process of task allocation among the project members is emergent.
 In this simulation, we attempt to simulate such a process based on available data from GitHub.
 In Repast Simphony we simulate work done by programmers on tasks as they appeared through GitHub timeline.

 ### Data

+There are 4 possible inputs for the simulator.
+The way of input is defined in parameter set once.
+First is an open network socket which accepts tasks presented as JSON objects.
+Second, there is a possibility of reading data (formated as JSON) from files located in /data directory.
+Optionally, we can choose to query and get raw data from sqlite database.
+Third possibility is using dataset as described in previous version of the simulator.
+There is also possibility of using small test data - for debugging purposes only.

 ![Possible data sources](https://dl.dropboxusercontent.com/u/103068909/data-sources.png "Possible data sources")